itm-platform/Resource-Analysis/resourceAnalysis.md

-I am with ITM Platform and this is the initial specification for the "Resource Analysis" feature.

 ## Resource Analysis Backend
 The endpoint `/resourceAnalysis` will return the estimated and actual efforts of users in tasks.
+It is similar to the existing `/resourceCapacity` but v2, admitting POST or URLEncoded Get (as we do with [/search](https://developers.itmplatform.com/documentation/#filter,-page,-sort-v2)

 ### Definitions
-There are the main concepts we will use throughout the document.
+These are the main concepts we will use throughout the document.
 Properties between `< >` denote optional
 - Entity: A project or a service.
 Has the properties `{Id, Name, <Program:{Id, Name}>, <Client:{Id, Name}>,<StartDate>, <EndDate>}`
 - WorkItem: A task or activity.
 Has the properties `{Id, Name, {Entity}Id, <StartDate>, <EndDate>}`
 - Category: Professional category a user has `{Id, Name}`
 - Estimated effort, in minutes: It can apply to a user in a task ("assigned effort") or to a category in a task or a project ("unassigned effort").
-The first version will only focus on *assigned effort*, not dealing with *unassigned effort*.
 - Capacity, in minutes: working time per user per day.
 - Interval: Accumulates efforts and capacities in time periods (day, week, month, or quarter)
 ### Request (payload)
  `intervals`:  optional; when omitted it will return totals.
-See the [Resources API](https://developers.itmplatform.com/documentation/#resource-capacity-get-resource-capacity-get)

 In this example, we are requesting five weeks starting on 2024-01-01.
 The response will give us the efforts and capacity summarized for weeks 1 to 5.
 ```json
  {"intervals": {